-Limitation: There is one final limitation if you have more than one entry on lines 4 through 11 of Schedule 2.
-These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40 line 14; if they are, adjust the amounts before you enter them.
+Limitation: There is one final limitation if you have more than one entry on Schedule E, lines 4 through 11.
+These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40PNR, line 12; if they are, adjust the amounts before you enter them.
 See the following example.